asdfghy365/debilizm/sources/output/contract_TodoParent.md

 136: Invalid address
 137: Masterchain support is not enabled for this contract
 2977: Already initialized
-20388: Only the owner can withdraw the remaining balance
+5194: Bet amount must be greater than the fixed fee
 40368: Contract stopped
-49684: Only the owner can finalize
+44933: Only the admin can finalize
 53296: Contract not stopped
 63076: Betting is over